 Voting at a polling station

 The traditional way to vote in the United Kingdom is to attend your local polling station and vote in person.
-A poll card will be sent to all electors who are eligible for that election.
+A poll card will be sent to all registered electors who are eligible to vote in the election being held.
 If you have applied to vote by post then you will not be able to vote at the polling station and will receive a postal poll card.

-Find your nearest polling station by entering your address on our neighbourhood view page.
+Find your designated polling station by entering your address on our neighbourhood view page.

 If you are not registered as an elector, or are not eligible for that election, you will not be able to vote.